-From 2011 to 2015 I was the COO and managing partner.
-I oversaw a staff of 10 individuals, and throughout that time I handled all the operations.
+From 2011 to 2015 I was the COO (Chief Operations Officer) and a managing partner.
+I oversaw a staff of 10 individuals, and throughout that time I handled all of the daily operations.

 Our clients consisted of large banks and government entities such as Goldman Sachs, Wells Fargo, Fannie Mae, and Freddie Mac.

 I consistently achieved an average revision rate of 2% or less, which means that my work was accepted by these entities 98% of the time.

 I am shocked that some of the most important topics like personal finance and environmental sustainability are not taught as part of the standard school curriculum.

 The monetary system touches every individual’s life, yet for some reason, we don’t teach our young adults how to manage or navigate their personal finances.

 Once an individual turns 18, we automatically expect that they know how FICO scores, credit cards, saving for retirement and managing a budget work.